• Skip to primary navigation

 Pros: This super slim-fitting watch is particularly manageable for small wrists.

-Cons: Zenith watches tend to sell out as quickly as a new batch arrives.
+Cons: Zenith watches tend to sell out as quickly as soon as a new batch arrives.
 However, many US stockists regularly sell Elite Classic watches, so it makes sense to inquire with your local stockist.

 Best Starter Watches Under $1,000